 So five local school committee chairs have officially requested in writing the District Attorney create guidelines about how and when a blog may or may not violate the Open Meeting Law--key word being "Open".

+The irony simply abounds.
+The joint letter apparently was the idea of Shutesbury School Committee Chair Michael DeChiara,.
 The other School Committee chairs wonder if perhaps some Anons posting comments could be School Committee members thus potentially bringing together a quorum discussing something outside a posted public meeting.

 Forgetting for a moment that a blog is public, these Chairs are not showing much faith in their fellow School Committee members if they honestly believe an elected public official would cowardly cower behind a cloak of anonymity.

-These phony concerns about blogging are really just a lot of hair-splitting blather designed to pervert the open-meeting law in order to use it as a club to beat into silence public officials who have the audacity to blog about what local officials are doing.
+These phony concerns about blogging are really just a lot of hair-splitting blather designed to pervert the open-meeting law in order to use it as a club to beat into silence public officials who have the audacity (and the courage) to blog about what local officials are doing.
 God forbid that the public be as privy to what is going on as the political insiders.
-Actually there is really no reason for any official rules for blogging by politicians, because the simple standard is this: Any action that brings more information to the public about what the political class is doing is automatically GOOD.
+There is really no reason for any official rules for blogging by politicians, because the simple standard is this: Any action that brings more information to the public about what the political class is doing is automatically GOOD.
 Any action that helps to obscure or hide information from the public is BAD.
 I don't think you need a law degree to tell the difference.

-An eerie silence has fallen over the University of Massachusetts with classes now over and the seniors graduated.
+An almost eerie silence has fallen over the University of Massachusetts with classes now over and the seniors graduated.

 Here is a picture of the Old Chapel as it appeared in 1885.